Skip to main content

 • one representative from information resources

-• two representatives at-large from the professionals
+• three representatives at-large from the professionals

 • one ex-officio non-voting UUP vice president for professionals or their designee